tbrowder/Date-Event/README.md

 DESCRIPTION
 ===========

 **Date::Event** is a class that provides basic attributes to describe an event occurring on a particular `Date`.
-It is suitable for multiple instances on a `Date` and is defined as follows:
+It is suitable for multiple instances on a `Date` and is currently defined as follows:

     enum EType (
         Birth       => 1,